 Some coaching platforms also serve as marketplaces where you can promote your coaching business to thousands of potential clients.

-Role of communication: Communication tools and platforms are the backbone of digital coaching.
+Role of communication: Internal communication tools and platforms are the backbone of digital coaching.
 Choosing the right platform and utilizing its communication features effectively enhances your ability to connect with clients, schedule sessions, and provide ongoing support.

 8. Procure your business tools